-It's a tremendous honor to introduce two special guests who have agreed to do a Q&A with me to provide audiences with more insight into the film: Producer Dustin Tittle, grandson of Johnny and Vivian Cash, and husband Director Matt Riddlehoover.
-They're incredibly busy as the film gains momentum, so their willingness to take this time and share is sincerely appreciated!
+It's an honor to introduce two special guests who have agreed to do a Q&A with me to provide audiences with more insight into the film: Producer Dustin Tittle, grandson of Johnny and Vivian Cash, and husband Director Matt Riddlehoover.
+They're incredibly busy as the film gains momentum, so their willingness to take this time to share is sincerely appreciated!

 Dustin and Matt, the couple and creative team behind My Darling Vivian.

 Sherry // What's one of your favorite memories of your grandmother?